bleupen/halacious/README.md

-# halacious for HAPI v17
+# halacious for HAPI

 a better HAL processor for Hapi

+## Node.js and HAPI Versions

+For HAPI v17+ use current release branch (6.x).
+Note this also requires Node.js v8.10+.

+For HAPI v16 use legacy release branch (5.x).

 ## Overview
 *Halacious* is a plugin for the HapiJS web application server that makes **HATEOASIFYING** your app ridiculously